 8. A healthy body is the most essential factor for succeeding:

-Everyone has to work hard in order to emerge with flying colours but this doesn't mean that they should stress them out to the extent that their health deteriorates.
+Everyone has to work hard in order to emerge with flying colours but this doesn't mean that they should stress themselves out to the extent that their health deteriorates.
 For this, sufficient rest, good food and leisure time are needed every day.
-It will ensure a healthy body and a motivated mind that is quite necessary for making a person successful.
+It will ensure a healthy body and a motivated mind which is quite necessary for making a person successful.

 News & Updates